Also known as Frequency Distribution Diagram.

 This histogram illustrates an analysis that was conducted for diagnosing the presence of diabetes at a workplace.

-The distribution of the data is skewed to the right.
+Note that the distribution of the data exhibits a right-skewed pattern.
 It looks more like an exponential distribution which is normal for this type of data.

 There are many applications and online services that allow the creation of histograms quickly and automatically (such as Minitab).
-One of the simplest ways is to use this template.
+One of the simplest and most straightforward ways is to use this Microsoft Excel histogram template.

 Other Formats